eunjae-lee/dotfiles/post.md

 ## Create dotfiles repo

-Personally I keep all the projects at `~/workspace/`.
-Feel free to use your own directory name if you want from now on.
+I prefer keeping all my projects in `﻿~/workspace/`.
+You can choose your own directory name if you prefer.

 ```sh
 mkdir -p ~/workspace/dotfiles